im-mou/quicktik/README.md

 # or:

-# Compile nextjs as a static project for deployment
+# Compile next.js as a static project for deployment
 # With this command there is no need to build, it does it automatically.
 npm run export
 ```